-As of September 2010 Assoc.
-Prof. Deb Martin has been appointed Book Review Editor of Urban Affairs Review.
+As of September 2010 Associate Professor Deb Martin has been appointed Book Review Editor of Urban Affairs Review.
 She was also appointed to the Editorial Boards of the Urban Affairs Review and Journal of Geography in Higher Education last year.

-Congratulations to Prof. Susan Hanson and Assoc.
-Prof. Colin Polsky on their recent publication in the highly anticipated Understanding the Changing Planet: Strategic Directions for the Geographical Sciences from the National Research Council of the National Academies.
+Congratulations to Professor Susan Hanson and Associate Professor Colin Polsky on their recent publication in the highly anticipated Understanding the Changing Planet: Strategic Directions for the Geographical Sciences from the National Research Council of the National Academies.
 Please go here for more information and here for a special offer.

-Congratulations to Prof. Ron Eastman who has won the 2010 AAG GISS-SG Robert T. Aangeenbrug Distinguished Career Award.
+Congratulations to Professor Ron Eastman who has won the 2010 AAG GISS-SG Robert T. Aangeenbrug Distinguished Career Award.

 Chris Williams has been invited to serve as an Associate Editor of "Biogeochemistry", a highly-ranked international journal publishing original papers on ecosystem carbon and nutrient cycles.
 With his new position, Prof. Williams has been asked to help raise the journal's profile with regards to plant and ecosystem carbon cycle science.